-Department of Transport Guidance

-DoT Advisory Notices and Leaflets clearly require councils to prioritise safety measures for residential roads within school areas and areas used by disabled residents.
+Department of Transport Guidance: DoT Advisory notices and leaflets clearly require councils to prioritise safety measures for residential roads within school areas and areas used by disabled residents.
 Mount Pleasant meets these criteria by having four schools and The Cedars in the vicinity and by being a designated cycle route.

-Proposal

-It appears that a timely solution might be available to all parties that will solve the problem.
-Mount Pleasant requests to apply for funding under the Push the Pedalways scheme which allows for adjacent roads to be upgraded with selfenforcing safety measures.
+Proposal: It appears that a timely solution might be available to all parties that will solve the problem.
+Mount Pleasant requests to apply for funding under the Push the Pedalways scheme which allows for adjacent roads to be upgraded with self-enforcing safety measures.
 In this case, we wish apply as an ancillary project to the Push the Pedalways scheme for Newmarket Road:

-- In a survey over 90% of the residents support traffic calming measures. - A constructive meeting between Mount Pleasant and other local roads suggested that chicanes would be the most universally acceptable solution.

-A large number of Mount Pleasant residents would also be very content if speed bumps were proposed.
+- In a survey over 90 percent of the residents support traffic calming measures. - A constructive meeting between Mount Pleasant and other local roads suggested that chicanes would be the most universally acceptable solution. - A large number of Mount Pleasant residents would also be very content if speed bumps were proposed."

-Councillor Adams, chair of Norwich Highways Agency committee to reply on behalf of the committee.
+Councillor Adams, chair of Norwich Highways Agency committee replied on behalf of the committee: